Midnight Sun in Iceland: What to Do & Where to Go

 Splash Out On a Helicopter Tour

 Another activity that you might not have thought would be possible at midnight is a helicopter tour.
-The midnight sun illuminates the landscape, providing the perfect opportunity to see some of the natural wonders around the country.
+The Midnight Sun illuminates the landscape, providing the perfect opportunity to see some of the natural wonders around the country.
 Due to long daylight hours, you will be able to see much more of the country than you would have thought.
 Try a helicopter tour around the country to get some great and unique views of the main attractions in Iceland.

 Book a helicopter tour online.